HiraZaidii/Earth-Quiz/README.md

 11. As the site owner, I want users to be see the leaderbord
 12. As the site owner, I want users to be able to save their score/name
 13. As the site owner, I want the users to be able to play the quiz
-14. As the site owner, I want the users to be able to play again at the end
+14. As the site owner, I want the users to be able to return to the game in case of 404 error
-14. As the site owner, I want the users to see the social media pages
+15. As the site owner, I want the users to see the social media pages

 ## Design